 How does Hands Off help?

-In 2015 Hands Off was also able to provide care packs for children which included a teddy, balloon, bubbles, colouring books, pencils, sharpener and a pencil case.
-During this time adults also had access to care packages containing journals, crystals, a pen, theraputic colouring books, pencils and a throw rug.
-Currently adults have access to therapeutic colouring books.
-Reports from CASA representatives are that these care packs and vouchers have been invaluable to the healing of their clients, yet with our limited resources the foundation have yet to be able to supply them with the amount required.
+The Hands Off Foundation is also able to provide care packs for children which included a teddy, balloon, bubbles, colouring books, pencils, sharpener, pencil case and sensory tools.
+Adults also have access to care packages containing journals, crystals, a pen, theraputic colouring books, pencils and a throw rug.
+Reports from CASA representatives are that these care packs and vouchers have been invaluable to the healing of their clients and their family members.